becodeorg/BeCode/educationalcontractAI.md

 So :

-- I wash my dishes day by day.
+- I wash my dishes day by day or ensure they are placed in the dishwasher.
 - I throw my trash in the proper bins.
-- I make sure to throw away my out-of-date products stored in the refrigerator.
+- I throw away my out-of-date products stored in the refrigerator.
 - I make sure to keep the toilets clean.
+- I make sure to keep common areas and desks clean.

-### Respect of schedules: what about delays and absences?
+### Respect for schedules: what about delays and absences?

 I respect training schedules.